neondatabase/postgresql_anonymizer/docs/masking_functions.md

 * `anon.pseudo_siret('seed','salt')` returns a valid SIRET
 * `anon.pseudo_siren('seed','salt')` returns a valid SIREN

-The second argument is optional.
+The second argument ("salt") is optional.
 You can call each function with only the seed like this `anon.pseudo_city('bob')`.
 The salt is here to increase complexity and avoid dictionnary and brute force attacks (see warning below).
+If a salt is not given, a random secret salt is used instead (see the [Generic Hashing] section for more details)

 The seed can be any information related to the subjet.
 For instance, we can consistenty generate the same fake email address for a given person by using